getslash/slash/doc/tour.rst

 Logging
 -------

-Slash is built with product tests.
-This means you may not have a second chance to reproduce an issue, and more emphasis is put on logging.
+Testing complete products usually means you may not have a second chance to reproduce an issue.
+This is why Slash puts a strong emphasis on logging, managing log files and directories, and fine tuning your logging setup.

 Slash uses `Logbook <http://logbook.pocoo.org>`_ for logging.
 It has many advantages over Python's own ``logging`` package, and is much more flexible.